 Just don’t forget to eat a hearty breakfast before you leave your accommodation.
 It’s a 5-hour cycling adventure.

-7. Catch the Sunset at the Malecon
+6. Catch the sunset at the Malecon

 One of our favourite things to do in Havana was walking along the promenade Paseo del Prado.
 This first-ever paved street in Havana divides Old Havana and Centro Havana and eventually leads down to the famous Malecon.

-Watching the sunset at the Malecon is a must-do in Havana.
-As you leave the busy city behind, the local scene starts unfolding.
 The locals start gathering to fish, smoke a cigar or simply unwind after a long and sizzling-hot day.
 Join them, it’s one of the best spots in Havana.

-8. Explore Habana Vieja
+7. Explore Habana Vieja

 Spare an hour or so to look around Habana Vieja.
-Restored with the tourist money, the quarter is a massive contrast to the run-down streets in the rest of Havana.
+Restored with tourist money, the quarter is a massive contrast to the run-down streets in the rest of Havana.

 Enjoy the captivating Plaza San Francisco and its colourful architecture.
 Be sure to visit the magnificent Baroque-style Havana Cathedral located in Plaza de la Catedral.
 The basilica is one of the eleven Roman Catholic cathedrals in Cuba.